Iguanacolossus/Capstone3-TBA/README.md

 I got the idea to treat samples like spectrograms from Jiang and Yin (2015) who converted there one-dimensional time series accelerometer data into two dimensional discrete Fourier transformations.
 To make my own 2d Fourier transformations I will take the fast Fourier transformation at sliding windows of time for each sample to make a spectrogram like the ones used in audio data analysis.  <br>

-For each channel of each time series sample, I will create a spectrogram.
-An example of a sample and its two channels is below. <br>
+An example of a transformed sample and its two channels is below. <br>
 ![s](images/spectrogram_sample2.png)<br>